technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

     df_dimension_city = spark.read.table("wwilakehouse.dimension_city")
     ```
 > ![A screenshot of a computer AI-generated content may be
+> incorrect.](./media/imagea30.png)
+>
+> ![A screen shot of a computer AI-generated content may be
-> incorrect.](./media/image86.png)
+> incorrect.](./media/imagea31.png)

+5. Use the **+ Code** icon below the cell output to add a new code cell
+    to the notebook, and enter the following code in it.
+Click on **▷
+    Run cell** button and review the output

-18. In this cell, you join these tables using the dataframes created
+6. In this cell, you join these tables using the dataframes created
     earlier, do group by to generate aggregation, rename a few of the
     columns, and finally write it as a delta table in
     the **Tables** section of the lakehouse.